What is hyperemesis gravidarum?

 How many pregnant women are affected by hyperemesis gravidarum?

-The Pregnancy Support Trust says hyperemesis gravidarum affects around one in 100 pregnant women with morning sickness.
+Hyperemesis gravidarum affects around 1 in 100 pregnant women with morning sickness.

 Is there anything that pregnant women can do themselves to alleviate the symptoms?